VisualFP/docs/SA/design_concept/content/poc/options_compiler_other.typ

 = Other Haskell Compiler-Platforms

-Outside of the ubiquitous GHC, described in @ghc, a few other Haskell compilers were considered for this project.
+Outside of the ubiquitous #ac("GHC"), described in @ghc, a few other Haskell compilers were considered for this project.
 The most notable ones are:

 _Hugs_, which is a compiler that provides an almost complete implementation